flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 The A32NX supports VOR autotuning when in range of a VOR before departure.
 You can verify this by checking the RADNAV page and seeing if the VOR frequency is already populated.
 You should verify the relevance of this VOR to your departure procedure and flight plan before takeoff.

-On this departure SID, we have routing instructions that rely on the Munich VOR `DMN` with a frequency of `116.0`
+On this departure SID, we have routing instructions that rely on the Munich VOR `DMN` with a frequency of `116.0`.

 ^^Departure ILS^^

 When selecting the SID earlier in the flight plan section, the A32NX should have autopopulated the ILS/LOC frequency.
 If it hasn't, we can manually insert it for centerline guidance on take off.

-Our departure runway is EDDM/08L (runway 08 left) which has a frequency of `109.50`.
-When inputting a frequency, and we are in range of the ILS, it will auto populate the identifier and course.
+Our departure runway is EDDM/08L (runway 08 left), which has a frequency of `109.50`.
+When inputting a frequency, and we are in range of the ILS, it will autopopulate the identifier and course.
 You could also enter the identifier `IMNE` and it would automatically fill in the frequency.
-You cannot enter both at the same time as this would result in a `FORMAT ERROR`.
+You cannot enter both at the same time, as this would result in a `FORMAT ERROR`.

 * Using the keypad, type in `109.50` and press LSK3L to input it.